veillette/opticsTextbook/content/Chap05Interference/InterferenceCoherence.md

 \end{split}
 \end{align*}
 ```
-This is qualitatively the same as what we would get if the fields had parallel polarisation, e.g.
+This is qualitatively the same as what we would get if the fields had parallel polarization, e.g.

 ```{math}
 \begin{align*}